mui/material-ui/docs/data/joy/components/breadcrumbs/breadcrumbs.md

 # Breadcrumbs

-<p class="description">Breadcrumbs consist of a list of links that help a user visualize a page's location within the hierarchical structure of a website, and allow navigation up to any of its "ancestors".</p>
+<p class="description">A breadcrumb trail is a navigational tool that helps users keep track of their location within an app.</p>

 ## Introduction

-The Breadcrumbs component shows where in the site hierarchy the user is.
+The Breadcrumbs component consists of a list of links that show the user the hierarchy of a given page in relation to the app's structure.
+It provides a simple visual aid for greater context and ease of navigation between higher- and lower-level pages.

 {{"demo": "BreadcrumbsUsage.js", "hideToolbar": true, "bg": "gradient"}}